 San Juan Island is located in close proximity to the convergence zone of two major tectonic plates, the Juan de Fuca Plate and the North American Plate.
-Deep-seated, major tectonic events of magnitude 7 or greater are possible along tectonic plate boundaries, and evidence from studies in Japan and on the coasts of Oregon and Washington indicates that a seismic event of this magnitude may have occurred off the Oregon-Washington coast as recently as 300 years ago.
+Deep-seated, major tectonic events of magnitude 7 or greater are possible along tectonic plate boundaries, and evidence from studies in Japan and on the coasts of Oregon and Washington indicate that a seismic event of this magnitude may have occurred off the Oregon-Washington coast as recently as 300 years ago.
 Seismic activity also occurs on shallower, near-surface faults in northwestern Washington; however, no active faults are known to be located in the greater project area and no historical earthquakes are known to have occurred in the area of Cattle Point (WFLHD 2005).

 Cattle Point is characterized by substantial depths of glacially deposited sand and gravel overlying bedrock.
 Glacial soils occupy most of the project area.
 Soils associated with the prairie and slopes of Mt.
-Finlayson are gravelly to cobbly with occasional boulders and are somewhat excessively drained.
+Finlayson are of the same type, are somewhat excessively drained, and contain occasional boulders.
 Depending on slope, runoff can be low to very low (NPS 2008).

-Figure 3.2 - Bench Areas on South Side of Mt.
+Figure 3.2 - Bench areas on south side of Mt.
 Finlayson